Whistles Against Street Harassment

 Anyone can be a target of street harassment.
 It happens most often to women, but it can happen to anyone regardless of gender, gender expression, sexual orientation, or race.

 Why a whistle?

 Using a whistle can draw the attention of bystanders if you feel uncomfortable or threatened.
 It can also scare away your harasser.
 Bystanders can use a whistle to help break the interaction and catch the attention of others to help.
-If criminal activity is occuring, or you feel unsafe, contact VCU Police.
+If criminal activity is occurring, or you feel unsafe, contact VCU Police.

 When should I blow the whistle?

 Anytime someone impedes or trespasses on your personal space, or otherwise makes you uncomfortable or unsafe, you can use the whistle.
 If the harassment escalates to threatening behavior or unwanted touching, report it to VCU Police.
-If criminal activity is occuring, contact VCU Police.
+If criminal activity is occurring, contact VCU Police.